camilarutt/Typescript-Studies/importantTips.md

 If you want to disable the default lib that inclues DOM types, check lib property.

 Files ending in .d.ts are type declaration types.

+HTML element type on DOM methods

+- It's normally an union type that can be null that is there to prevent if doesn't find anything, such as in getElementById.
+You can use the question mark about being optional the existence of the HTML Element and typescript will accept.

+Different approach in typescript: non-null assertion operation.

+- You can use the exclamation mark after the DOM method call to say to typescript that it definitely exists.